 Ros (played by burlesque performer Esme Bianco).
 While most of her scenes are plot-relevant and characterisation-rich (usually for whatever man she's interacting with), she's naked in pretty much all of them.
 In fact, she didn't have a single scene in Season 1 where she kept all her clothes on.
 From Season 2 on she serves as Littlefinger's aide, and thus wears more clothes, but remains a major source of fanservice.

 Daenerys has traits of this as well.
-Though Emilia Clarke has only been naked only seven times in sixty-seven episodes, some of her outfits are revealing enough to qualify, especially in the first few episodes of the series.
+Though Emilia Clarke has only been naked only seven times in sixty-seven episodes (in Season 1 mostly), and her travelling wear is quite functional, some of her formal outfits (seen when she meets with the master from Yunkai) are almost as revealing as Margaery's typical outfits and so qualify, especially in the first few episodes of the series.

 Margaery Tyrell has been nude or partially nude only twice, but she has sported cleavage quite frequently.